pxc/gitbook/text/23A_Setting_Up_Private_Repo/0_Setting_Up_Private_Repo.markdown

 ### Multiple User Access using Gitosis ###

-If you don't want to set up separate accounts for every user, you can use a tool called Gitosis.
-In Gitosis, there is an authorized_keys file that contains the public keys of everyone authorized to access the repository, and then everyone uses the 'git' user to do pushes and pulls.
+If you don't want to set up separate accounts for every user, you can use a tool called _Gitosis_.
+In Gitosis, there is an `authorized_keys` file that contains the public keys of everyone authorized to access the repository, and then everyone uses the `git` user to do pushes and pulls.

 [Installing and Setting up Gitosis](http://www.urbanpuddle.com/articles/2008/07/11/installing-git-on-a-server-ubuntu-or-debian)